Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Aperture/Field of View

-I love that the Canon EOS RP camera is the first to feature a wide lens aperture of 4.0.
+I love that the Canon EOS RP camera is the first to feature a wide lens aperture 4.0.

 That provides a beautiful softness in photographs, perfect for depicting women fighting breast cancer.